buffetboy2001/cca_robotics_2021/resources/obstacle_sensor.md

 ## Assembly

 First, decide where you will mount the bracket and breadboard.
-They need to be hear each other!
+They need to be near each other!

 Examine the obstacle sensor's four connections.
 It looks like this: